The Vietnamese American Service Center

 ● Understand the needs of users who have a wide variety of different backgrounds, cultures, ages, and socioeconomic statuses.

-— During this project, we gained an amazingly in-depth understanding of several user groups that make up the vast majority of VASC visitors.
+— During this project, we gained a deep understanding of several user groups that make up the vast majority of VASC visitors.

 ● Organize and write top-level content that effectively communicates information about a wide collection of services.